NVIDIA/gpu-operator/README.md

   - Note that the Kubernetes community supports only the last three minor releases as of v1.17.
 Older releases may be supported through enterprise distributions of Kubernetes such as Red Hat OpenShift.
 See the prerequisites for enabling monitoring in Kubernetes releases before v1.16.
 - Helm v3 (v3.1.1)
 - Docker CE 19.03.6
-- Red Hat OpenShift 4.1, 4.2 and 4.3 using Red Hat Enterprise Linux CoreOS (RHCOS)
+- Red Hat OpenShift 4.1, 4.2 and 4.3 using Red Hat Enterprise Linux CoreOS (RHCOS) and CRI-O container runtime
 - Ubuntu 18.04.4 LTS
   - Note that the GA has been validated with the 4.15 LTS kernel.
 When using the HWE kernel (v5.3), there are additional prerequisites before deploying the operator.
 - The GPU operator has been validated with the following NVIDIA components: